 Want to know how to train and motivate an outside salesperson?
 According to the Harvard Business Review, start with compensation.
 The article also suggests having a balance of salary and incentives when designing a commission structure.
-The design should be based on data provided by experienced analysts that have been scrubbed and rearranged to reveal information that could be used to gain a competitive advantage in a number of departments, from human resources to information technology.
+The design should be based on data provided by experienced analysts that have been scrubbed and rearranged to reveal information that could be used to gain a competitive advantage in several departments, from human resources to information technology.

 The Deeper Meaning